 Can i pick my salt up from you?

-At the moment we have no public access available for pickups however we are working on making pickups available from the Maidstone area – watch this space!
+At the moment we have no public access available for pickups, however we do offer free delivery in Kent.

 How do I pay for my salt?